RediIbra/Do-you-love-me-/README.md

 # Do-you-love-me-
-A cute website made with vanilla javascript just to share to your friends.
+A cute website made with vanilla javascript just to share to your friends.<br>
 ![](https://github.com/RediIbra/Do-you-love-me-/blob/main/gifs/wating.gif)